ryanvella9/ryanvella9.github.io/_pages/malta-watch.md

 ---

-Over the past few years, I’ve been processing satellite images of the Maltese Islands.
-In this space, I share some of my favourite true-colour images along with other insights extracted from satellite data.
+I enjoy processing satellite images of the Maltese Islands.
+In this space, I share some of my favourite images along with other interesting insights extracted from freely available satellite products.

-I also operate several sensors across Malta to monitor atmospheric conditions, such as weather, air quality, and night sky brightness, among other environmental parameters.
+I also operate several sensors in Malta to monitor atmospheric conditions, such as weather, air quality, and night sky brightness, among other environmental parameters.

 <div style="display: flex; flex-wrap: wrap; gap: 2rem; margin-top: 2rem;">
   <div style="flex: 1; min-width: 300px;">